dfinity/ic/rs/consensus/src/idkg/spec.md

 Each subnet may have several threshold master keys, indexed by a key ID.
 However, the process for each key individually is largely the same.
 Therefore for now, we will assume just a single key.
 From this key, we will derive per-canister keys.

-A canister can via a system API request an ECDSA or Schnorr signature, and this request is stored in the replicated state.
-Consensus will observe these requests and begin working on them as soon as the context is "completed" and the corresponding state containing it is certified.
+A canister can via a system API request an ECDSA or Schnorr signature.
+The correpsonding request context is stored in the replicated state.
+Consensus will observe the new request context and begin working on it as soon as the context is "completed".
 By "completed" we mean that the context was matched to a "pre-signature" and assigned a random nonce.
-This is done by the DSM, which updates signature request contexts with pre-signatures delivered by consensus.
+This is done by the DSM, which updates signature request contexts with pre-signatures that were delivered by consensus.

+Once the request context contains the pre-signature and the random nonce, the IDKG client of consensus will broadcast signature shares for the request.
+As soon as enough signature shares exist, a blockmaker will combine the signature shares, and include the aggregated signature in the block.

+The block (batch) containing the aggregated signature is subsequently delivered to execution, where the request context is removed and a response to the requesting canister is inducted.

 ### Distributed Key Generation & Transcripts
 To create threshold signatures we need a *transcript* that gives all